February brings thoughts of spring as the time to sow seed for the 2018 gardening season approaches.

 National Gardening Association – a non-profit organization dedicated to education, health & wellness, environmental stewardship, community development, and home gardening.
 Well worth checking out.

 I also added a link to Economic Botany magazine, the Society for Economic Botany’s quarterly publication.
-This archive dates back to 1947, with articles available free in .pdf format.
+This archive dates back to 1947, with articles available in .pdf format.
 This can be very geeky stuff, but it’s absolutely fascinating information.

 I also added a link to this site’s RSS feed and tweaked a few things here and there.
 I do also tweet and you can find me on LinkedIn.